raspberrypilearning/gpio-music-box/overview.md

 In this resource, you will make a music box with a Raspberry Pi and a breadboard using the GPIO pins.
-You will use Python to create a mapping between each button and a different sound to make a musical box.
+You will use Python, PyGame and GPIO Zero to create a mapping between each button and a different sound to make a musical box.